AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/coordination-simulation.md

 This may include:

-- decision latency
+- Decision latency
-- frequency of stalled work
+- Frequency of stalled work
-- duplication of effort
+- Duplication of effort
-- unresolved disagreements
+- Unresolved disagreements
-- concentration of hidden authority
+- Concentration of hidden authority
-- resilience when a key contributor leaves
+- Resilience when a key contributor leaves

 ---